15 Top Sales Closing Techniques To Increase Close Rates

 Infographic of 7 Trial Close Questions To Ask Prospects to determine whether customers are ready to buy

-A trial close is an alternate method used by sales professionals to determine whether customers are ready to buy and thus, close the deal.
-While traditional closing techniques depend on asking a customer to decide on their purchase, a trial close asks the customer to share their opinion or perspective on the offering – enabling you to address their needs.
+A trial close is an alternate method sales professionals use to determine whether customers are ready to buy and, thus, close the deal.
+While traditional closing techniques depend on asking a customer to decide on their purchase, a trial close asks them to share their opinion or perspective on the offering – enabling you to address their needs.
 The purpose of a trial close is, as the name suggests – to examine the likelihood of the buyer purchasing by testing their interest.

 Attempting your first trial close can be daunting, primarily if you still rely heavily on traditional sales closing methods.
 That’s why we’ve provided you with helpful best practices you can use before, during and after the trial close to ensure you’re on track: The Ultimate Guide To Objection Handling.